mlox/mlox/mlox/mlox_readme.txt

 o ChangeLog

+Version 0.41 - 2009/01/05
+	* GUI - now links URLs in Messages window, and autofocuses the various text panes.
+	* now error output in GUI mode is sent to "mlox.err"

 Version 0.38 - 2008/12/30
 	* added new [SIZE] function that allows you to check the filesize of a plugin.